Skip to content

 🏨

-Book accommodation via Booking.com for flexible cancellation
+Book accommodation with free cancellation

 Lima hotels frequently have better rates online with free cancellation.
-Miraflores fills up during Peruvian public holidays (July 28, December) and during Lima Food Festival weeks.
+Miraflores fills up during Peruvian public holidays (July 28, December) and Lima Food Festival weeks.
 Always book with free cancellation on Booking.com to stay flexible.

 🌄